Sports Vision for High School Athletes

 High school is a time of many turbulences and significant changes.
 Between midterms, final exams, dating, and prom, teenagers face many emotional, intellectual, and physical challenges.
 It is also a time in which sports play an integral part of a person’s social life.
 Their success and achievements (or lack, thereof) are major factors that shape the teenager’s personality.

 A deficiency in visual skills can result in athletic underperformance.
 This may demotivate young athletes, potentially leading them to abandon the sport they love.
 Athletic success, on the other hand, is a catalyst for self-confidence, and that’s where sports vision training comes in.
-The Sports Vision Center at Neuro-Vision Associates of North Texas and the The Sports Vision Center at Neuro-Vision Associates of North Texas team help develop sports-specific visual skills and empower young athletes to perform better in sports and in life.
+The staff at The Sports Vision Center at Neuro-Vision Associates of North Texas will help develop sports-specific visual skills and empower young athletes to perform better in sports and in life.

 Why Sports Vision Training Matters for Young Athletes